 With those two points in mind I went about setting up my stove to do some test bakes.
 For simplicity I chose to use store bought Cheesy Biscuit mix, just add water and you’re good to go.
 I mixed it right in the pot I was going to bake it in, until it reached a dough consistency.
-Then I removed it, cleaned off the pot and used a little wax paper to line the bottom and sides of the inner pot.
+Then I removed it, cleaned out the pot and used a little wax paper to line the bottom and sides of the inner pot.
 Note: I don’t know if this was a necessary step, but I thought it would help avoid the biscuits sticking to the pot and make clean up a lot easier – oh the shame of the extra weight from the paper!

 So, pot lined and ready I dropped the biscuit dough inside and placed that into the Evernew TI pot I was using.
 I have not been able to find a pot/cup that will fit inside the standard SP600 cup I use with the FCGSL, so I will be using the bigger brother of that setup called the Bobcat System.
-Essentially the same thing but made for a larger pot.
+Essentially the same thing but made for larger pots.

 For the stove I used a prototype Esbit burning stove that Jon had designed called the Epicurean Stove.
 It has two rings that can be used to help regulate the burn of the Esbit fuel tab and in prior tests I had achieved single fuel tab simmering times of 40 minutes plus, which is quite amazing.

 Esbit stove lit and ready, I placed the Evernew pot on the stove by slotting it into the windscreen holder.
 I placed the lid on top of the pot and added a lid coosie made of carbon felt to help keep some of the heat from escaping through the lid.
 At least that was my thought process.
 I set my stopwatch for 15 minutes and went to grab a ice cold beer.